Dying woman issues deathbed plea for changes to Canada’s assisted-death law

 The problem, she says, is that anyone approved for a medically assisted death must be conscious and mentally sound at the moment they give their final consent for a lethal injection — a provision called “late stage consent.”

-“Dying is a messy business,” she wrote early Thursday in a Facebook post.
-“I can’t predict when cancer will move into my brain matter or when something else big happens to make me more unwell … I wanted to make it to Christmas and New Year’s Eve, my favourite time of the year, but I lost that opportunity because of a poorly thought out federal law.”
+“Dying is a messy business,” she wrote.
+“I can’t predict when cancer will move into my brain matter or when something else big happens to make me more unwell.”

-She cited the proposed text for a new bill, drafted by Dying with Dignity Canada, which she said is being described as “Audrey’s Law.”
+She indicated that she had been working with Dying with Dignity Canada to continue a campaign to change the law.

+A spokesman for the advocacy group said it was committed to removing a barrier to people’s rights.

 Parker asked people to send emails or texts to their member of Parliament to encourage them to amend the law to help people in her category, which she described as “assessed and approved.”